 - Expressing dissatisfaction with their current job.

 - Losing enthusiasm for the mission of the organization.

 - Showing less interest in working with customers.

-Onboarding is key to retention
+Onboarding is key to employee retention

 While you’ll always have employees that leave your company, you can proactively examine your culture and processes to ensure they’re not the ones you want to keep around.
 An investment in good onboarding can often mean the difference between a new employee staying for the long haul or leaving sooner than you’d like.
 The cost of employee turnover is high, so one of the best things you can do for your bottom line is to focus on employee retention.